theoholl/llamas-of-the-world/README.md

 As a trap, we stored a ZIP bomb or virus on the host machine, named 'credit-card-data.zip'.

-Note: `server.py` as purposefully bad error handling.
+Note: `server.py` has purposefully bad error handling.

 ![Screenshot of credit card screen](/mockups/Signup%20-%20desktop.jpg)